blueSparrow2000/DiceBlackJack/README.md

 This twist is acceptable since the player always goes first, having a possibility of getting 'burst' which is an instant lost
 This contributes to the house edge the most

 2025.05.18 Fixed bug: breaking dice on dealer's turn
+Dice has image and its highlight, and its number is received from DBJ environment
+Dice is contained in a dice container

 TBU:
 - RL agent